Competitor ComparisonStanleyLinkedInHead of Content

 What does "AI tool agnostic" mean in practice?

-Griot's MCP server connects to any AI tool that supports the Model Context Protocol — currently Claude (via Claude Desktop or Cursor) and ChatGPT (MCP support added in early 2026).
-You keep using the AI tool you already use.
-Griot just makes sure it has the right data when you write.
+Griot connects to any AI tool that supports the Model Context Protocol — currently Claude (via Claude Desktop or Cursor) and ChatGPT (MCP support added in early 2026).
+You keep using the AI tools you already use.
+Griot just makes sure they have the right context about you when you write.

 Related reading: How to Build a Brand Voice Database | Why AI Writes Generic Content (And the Fix) | How Ghostwriters Scale to 10+ Clients